Welcome to St. George

 A relevant sermon, reflecting on the readings

-The Sharing of the Peace (something everyone should experience)
+The Sharing of the Peace (something that is modified during Covid 19 protocol)

-Communion (everyone is welcome at the Lord's table)
+Communion (although everyone is welcome at the Lord's table, due to Covid 19

-We also invite you to walk labyrinth at any time.
+We also invite you to walk the labyrinth at any time.

 To contact the Church offices, please call: